Are you interested in walking to the Beachy Head Lighthouse?

-The Beachy Head Lighthouse can be reached at a low tide and the best time is about one hour before or after low tide.
+The Beachy Head Lighthouse can be reached at a low tide and the best time to arrive is about one hour before low tide.

 You getting different heights of low tide.
-At a very low tide it could be down to about 0.2 metres and but a high-low tide could be 2 metres or more.
+At a low-low tide it could be as low as 0.2 metres (above chart datum) but a high-low tide could be around 2 metres (above chart datum).

-This can make a dramatic difference to how low the water level will be, how much of the beach you can access and the time you have available to do the walk.
+This can make a dramatic difference to how low the water level will be, how much of the beach you can access, how close you can get to the lighthouse and the time you have available to do the walk.

 The BBC publishes tide tables up to one week ahead:

 Eastbourne Council also makes available a yearly tide times booklet which you can buy or download as a PDF:

 (Chart datum is the level from which water is measured on nautical charts in order to provide an accurate prediction on tide height around the UK)

 How to get to the Beachy Head Lighthouse